MediaComem/hesav-register/README.md

 To connect to the database, use [pgAdmin](https://www.pgadmin.org/) or an equivalent (like [Sequel Pro](https://www.sequelpro.com/) on Mac or [JetBrains DataGrip](https://www.jetbrains.com/datagrip/) on Windows).

 The credentials (like DB Host, DB Name, username and password) can be found on the `.env.production` file, which is located on the MEI's KeyPassX.

+## Heroku

+To configure `hstore` on the datable you have to connect to database with `heroku pg:psql` then run `CREATE EXTENSION hstore;`.
+Then you can run `heroku run rake db:create` etc...